-Figure 2-1 Counties and groundwater districts associated with GMAs 8 and 125 Figure 2-1 Map of aquifer outcrops based on information extracted from groundwater availability models6 Figure 2-3 POSGCD total aquifer management zones for evaluating GMA 12 DFCs7 Figure 2-4 POSGCD shallow aquifer management zones for evaluating District PDLs8 Figure 4-1 Components that comprise the structural framework for the District's groundwater management Figure 6-1 Measured water levels in the Gause Well in Milam County 0 Figure 7-1 Example of the of a correlative right for allocation of a maximum production rate per acre that is based on of the aquifers and the attributes of the aquifers that underlie a property (presented to District DFC committee in March 2017) Figure 7-2 Example of a correlative right for a maximum production rate per acre for the Carrizo Aquifer that is based on aquifer thickness. (presented to District DFC committee in May 2020) Figure 7-3 Location of registered wells in the Hooper Aquifer.
-The most up-dip extend of the aquifer is designated by the brown shaded area. (presented to District DFC committee in January 2021) Figure 7-4 GMA 12 Pumping Scenario 7 for POSGCD, (a) annual pumping rates by aquifer (pre 2010 0 values are from the calibrated model) (b) average drawdown by aquifer measured relative to the year 2000 Figure 7-5 Example of simulation a GMA 12 DFC Run that suggests that the Districts PDLs are not inguic / 5 compatible with GMA 12 DFC pumping scenarios (presented to District DFC committee in April 2020) Figure 7-6 Result showing the impacts of reduction of Carrizo pumping on wells located near Vista Ridge well field (presented to District DFC committee in December 2020)
+Figure 2-1 Counties and groundwater districts associated with GMAs 8 and 125 Figure 2-1 Map of aquifer outcrops based on information extracted from groundwater availability models6 Figure 2-3 POSGCD total aquifer management zones for evaluating GMA 12 DFCs7 Figure 2-4 POSGCD shallow aquifer management zones for evaluating District PDLs8 Figure 4-1 Components that comprise the structural framework for the District's groundwater management13 Figure 6-1 Measured water levels in the Gause Well in Milam County Figure 7-1 Example of the of a correlative right for allocation of a maximum production rate per acre that is based on of the aquifers and the attributes of the aquifers that underlie a property (presented to District DFC committee in March 2017)34 Figure 7-2 Example of a correlative right for a maximum production rate per acre for the Carrizo Aquifer that is based on aquifer thickness. (presented to District DFC committee in May 2020) Figure 7-3 Location of registered wells in the Hooper Aquifer.
+The most up-dip extend of the riguic / 3 aquifer is designated by the brown shaded area. (presented to District DFC committee in January 2021) Figure 7-4 GMA 12 Pumping Scenario 7 for POSGCD, (a) annual pumping rates by aquifer (pre 2010 i iguic / + values are from the calibrated model) (b) average drawdown by aquifer measured relative to the year 2000 Figure 7-5 Example of simulation a GMA 12 DFC Run that suggests that the Districts PDLs are not 60 0 7 0 compatible with GMA 12 DFC pumping scenarios (presented to District DFC committee in April 2020) Figure 7-6 Result showing the impacts of reduction of Carrizo pumping on wells located near Vista 0 Ridge well field (presented to District DFC committee in December 2020) LIST OF TABLES Table 1-1 Overview of reports recently prepared for the District to document the impacts of current and planning pumping on existing well owners and groundwater resources1 Table 2-1 Generalized stratigraphic column and list of Relevant Aquifers for POSGCD3 Table 5-1 Interconnection among scientific data, hydrogeological applications, and Management Strategies16 Table 5-2 Interconnection among scientific analysis & techniques, hydrogeological applications, and Management Strategies17 Table 7-1 Threshold limits associated with POSGCD Rule 16.423 Table 7-2 Possible list of District action triggered by exceedance(s) of threshold levels23 Table 7-3 Threshold levels that were exceeded in 202024 Table 7-4 Interconnection among scientific analysis & techniques, hydrogeological applications, and Management Strategies30